Intina47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 10 displays the result of BREATH to the power LOVE script 11 converts a nummber from base 2 to base 10 script 12 prints all possible combinations of two letters, except oo
+script 10 displays the result of BREATH to the power LOVE script 11 converts a nummber from base 2 to base 10 script 12 prints all possible combinations of two letters, except oo script 13 prints a number with two decimal places, followed by a new line.